dansmyers/Example-AI-Assignment/README.md

 Based on your topic exploration so far, draft 1-2 potential thesis statements that present an insightful, defensible central claim.
 Aim for precision and significance.

-In your logbook, reflect on what makes an effective thesis statement.
+In your logbook, reflect on what makes an effective thesis statement, then prompt the AI:

-Prompt the AI: *Please provide feedback on my draft thesis statement for my paper on [topic].
+*Please provide feedback on my draft thesis statement for my paper on [topic].
 My thesis is [insert thesis].
 The thesis needs to*
 - *Provide the reader with clear expectations on what I'm setting out to prove or deeply analyze*
 - *Explore an interesting or not obvious connection between the tilt of the earth and some aspect of society or the environment*
 - *Have an argumentative element to it requiring support from multiple sources*